Famous mentalists and how they became famous mentalism performers

 Derren Brown has to be my favourite of all mentalists.

 An English mentalist and was first discovered back in 2000.
-His first show was Mind Control and aired on Channel 4, which was four, hour long shows.
+His first show was Mind Control.
+This show aired on Channel 4, which included four, hour long shows.

 Derren Brown started his career learning hypnosis.
 But very soon into his training he decided that he didn't want become a hypnotherapist.